x-idian/www/x-idian/content/services/application-development/02-how-we-do-it/05-quality-assurance.md

 ---
-title: "Quality Assurance"
+title: "4.
+Quality Assurance"
 contentSize: 4
 ---
 We combine our development activities with continuous quality assurance and testing to ensure that our software is performing and behaving as expected, and that all the components are working properly.